axondeepseg/model_seg_unmyelinated_tem/stanford_pipeline/scripts/comparative_measurements/README.md

 python preprocess_manual_measurements.py
 ```

 Then, you will need to match the axons between manual and automatic measurements.
 This requires 2 folders.
-The first directory contains the output CSV files from the previous command.
+The first directory contains the CSV files resulting from the previous command.
 The second directory contains all images + all ADS segmentations + all ADS morphometric files, i.e.

 ```
 segmented_dir/